graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 The arguments are:

 :graph: the poplar graph into which to add tensors and vertices.
-:input_grad_index: The index of the input for this this operation is producing
+:input_grad_index: The index of the input for which this op is producing
                    the partial derivative.
 If the gradient operation calculates all of the partial derivatives, then this input should be ignored.